Iwo Jima Memorial

 Need a Longer Route?
 My favorite option for adding mileage is something I like to call "A Ross Drive so Nice You Run it Twice" aka run a second loop of Beach-Ross-Ridge for a little over 3 miles extra.

 Thirsty?
 There aren't a ton of options for water, so be sure to bring some if you need it.
-The only really reliable stop is at Peirce Mill (yup, it's spelled like that) in Rock Creek around miles 5.3 and 9, but I haven't run there recently enough to know whether it's on for the winter or not (it has, however, been on in the past).
+The only really reliable stop is at Peirce Mill (yup, it's still spelled like that) in Rock Creek around miles 5.3 and 9.

 Need a Bathroom?
 Peirce Mill (my copy editor (also me) complains about this every time) is also your best bet for those as well at miles 5.3 and 9!
 There aren't a lot of other options, so keep that in mind for tomorrow!